TheRayhan009/Student-management-system-python/README.md

-# Student Data Management Script
+# Student Data Management System

 This script manages student data, including adding, deleting, checking, and displaying student records.
 It also includes an admin password feature for secure access.